Rajpratik71/Mininet-wiki/Futures.md

 Mininet is under active development, and we hope to add a variety of useful features and expansions.
 This page will detail a few of the things we have been thinking about.

+If there are specific features which you want or wish to implement, please open up an issue in github and/or a pull request!

 ### Bandwidth Limiting